-Supporting collaboration with technology
+Supporting collaboration and dialogue with technology

 Collaborating with others can help pupils to develop, challenge and elaborate on their ideas, building understanding.
 However, collaborative learning, or group work, can also be highly ineffective if done badly, and often achieves worse outcomes than allowing pupils to work individually.
 So what are the conditions for effective collaboration and how can technology help us to create them?